How to Grow your YouTube Channel 10x Faster – The Ultimate Guide

 It all comes down to the YouTube algorithm.
 The YouTube algorithm suggests content for viewers based on their previous watch history and a multitude of factors.

 There are hundreds of factors, but one of the main factors is watch time.
 YouTube will recommend videos to you based on the amount of time you spend watching similar types of videos.
 If no one spends any time watching your videos, YouTube will not recommend them to anyone!
+You need to get people to spend a long amount of time watching your videos.

 You need to creates and grow a channel that entertains people.
 That is the easiest way to get watch time.